sourcegraph/handbook/content/product/roles/technical_writer.md

 ## Qualifications

-- Have a Bachelor’s or Master’s Degree, preferably in Composition and Rhetoric, English, or Communication
 - Have 5 or more years in a training, instructional design, or technical writing related role
 - Experience working within the docs-as-code approach
 - Is a self-starter; motivated by results and challenging yet attainable goals